JustinMShea/ExpectedReturns/README.md

 ## Background

-As current financial market behavior has revealed, many investors are often not as diversified as they initially believe.
-This issue can impacts individual investor retirment accounts as well as University Endowment funds and Municipal Pensions.
+A lack of portfolio diversification can severely impact the financial goals and long term plans for individual retirement accounts, University Endowment funds, and Municipal Pension funds alike.
+And as current financial market behavior has revealed, many investors are often not as diversified as they initially believe.
-While finacial advisors are adept at packaging various instruments into "diversified portfolios", relationships among these instruments can change suddenly during times of market crisis, and in the process remove the very diversification properties the portfolio was selected to provide.
-Thus, many fail to mitigate substantial short & intermediate term losses in their portfolios.
+While advisors are adept at packaging various financial products into "diversified portfolios", relationships among various asset classes can change suddenly during times of market crisis, upending the very diversification an otherwise meticulous crafted portfolio was built to provide.
+Why does diversification fail for so many precisely when it's most needed and what can be done?

-Why does diversification fail precisely when most needed and what can be done?
+In this project, you shall explore and implement several potential solutions for enhancing portfolio diversification with `R`, as discussed in one of the best investment references of the recent decade,

-In this project, you shall explore and implement several potential solutions related to the problem with `R`, as discussed in one of the best investment references of the recent decade, [Expected Returns: _An Investors Guide to Harvesting Market Rewards_](https://www.wiley.com/en-us/Expected+Returns%3A+An+Investor%27s+Guide+to+Harvesting+Market+Rewards-p-9781119990727) by [Antti Ilmanen](https://www.aqr.com/About-Us/OurFirm/Antti-Ilmanen).
+[Expected Returns: _An Investors Guide to Harvesting Market Rewards_](https://www.wiley.com/en-us/Expected+Returns%3A+An+Investor%27s+Guide+to+Harvesting+Market+Rewards-p-9781119990727) by [Antti Ilmanen](https://www.aqr.com/About-Us/OurFirm/Antti-Ilmanen).

 From the Description;